 Android App The Company launched the Android GENSEN Apps series in 2011 as a line of applications tailored to Android smartphones.
 In addition to sales through the Company's online shop, we provide highly-rated applications which include the following to KDDI CORPORATION's au Smart Pass, NTT DOCOMO, INC.'s DOCOMO Sugo Toku Contents, and SoftBank Corp.'s App Pass.
 KYOUSOKU Memory This is an application that automatically resolves the slowdown in smartphone operation with repeated use.
 Unnecessary applications are simply deleted, increasing available capacity.
 Super Battery This is a comprehensive battery management application that prevents indiscernible but wasteful battery consumption, such as backlights and Wi-Fi connections, and gives advance notification that the battery is flat.
 Super Tools This is an application which comes with over 20 different unique and useful tools including light, mirror and ruler.
 It has a wide range of uses spanning work and private life.
-Security Virus Security ZERO The Company has offered the Virus Security series as its own-brand security software since 2003.
+Security ZERO Virus Security The Company has offered the Virus Security series as its own-brand security software since 2003.
 In 2006, we launched Virus Security ZERO with no annual renewal fee.
-The cumulative number of user registrations for the entire series stands at 9.57 million.
-Super Security ZERO Super Security ZERO, launched in 2011, is the world's leading performance security software.
-A Bitdefender product, Bitdefender Internet Security, which uses the same engine as Super Security ZERO, was awarded BEST PERFORMANCE 2015 AWARD from an international performance test, AV-TEST.
-Postcards FUDEOH series A novice-friendly address book and postcard creation software.
-The Company acquired trademark rights and copyright in 2007.
-This software has enjoyed broad user support, selling more than any other domestic over-the-counter software in its category for four years in a row ().
+The cumulative number of user registrations for the entire series stands at 9.87 million.
+ZERO Super Security Super Security ZERO, launched in 2011, is the world's leading performance security software.
+A Bitdefender product, Bitdefender Internet Security, which uses the same engine as Super Security ZERO, was awarded BEST ANDROID SECURITY 2016 AWARD from an international performance test, AV-TEST.
+Postcards FUDEOH FUDEMAME ATENA SHOKUNIN Novice-friendly address book and postcard creation software.
+In addition to the easy-to-operate FUDEOH, the Company's rich lineup includes ATENA SHOKUNIN for Mac and industry-share leader FUDEMAME.
 PDF ezPDF series The ezPDF series is a staple software product that provides users with a simple and quick way of creating, converting, and editing PDFs.
-This product is a long-term best seller, selling more than any other domestic software in its category for 13 years in a row.
-It has sold over 2.29 million copies in total and is used by some 4,200 companies.
+This product is a long-term best seller, selling more than any other domestic software in its category for 14 years in a row.
+Now used by over 4,200 corporations and other organizations, ezPDF helps to increase document management efficiency while reducing costs.